XpiritBV/azure-container-apps-workshop/labs/first-container-app.md

 ## 2. Explore the created Azure Container App

 What you just created is an Azure Container App Environment, containing a single Container App.
 It has one Revision that consist of 0 to 10 Replicas.
-Each Replica will start a single container.
+Each Replica will start a single container image: azuredocs/containerapps-helloworld.

 ![The created Azure Container App Environment](img/created-environment.png)